autherixOfficial/autherixOfficial/README.md

 ## Featured work
 ### 🔹 autherix-automations
 Production-grade business automations including Slack bots, Google Workspace integrations, workflow orchestration, and data pipelines — built for real operational use, not demos.
+These include event-driven processes, API orchestration layers, webhook pipelines, scheduled workflows, and modular services designed to handle errors and retries.

 This repository reflects **patterns and architectures** I use in client systems.
 Much of my production work is private, but the approach is the same.

+### Example pattern (API → Sheet → Trigger)
+1. Ingest JSON data via authenticated API call
+2. Normalize and validate fields
+3. Write to Google Sheet / database
+4. Trigger downstream processes (Slack, notification)

 ---